aces/Loris/modules/media/test/TestPlan.md

 ### 💯 Features

 1. **Browse** a list of uploaded files and related information
-2. **Edit** meta information about videos with exclusion of timepoint related data (PSCID, Visit Label and Instrument)
+2. **Edit** meta information about media files (except timepoint related data such as PSCID, Visit Label and Instrument)
-3. **Upload** new videos associated to a specific timepoint
+3. **Upload** new files associated to a specific timepoint
   - PSCID, Visit Label and Instrument are required fields for all uploaded files
   - File name should always start with [PSCID]\_[Visit Label]\_[Instrument]
-4. **Delete** videos.
-Deleting video hides it from the frontend, but preserves a copy in the database.
+4. **Delete** files.
+Deleting a file hides it from the frontend, but preserves a copy in the database.

 ---